 I finally moved this site, along with the other two sites hosted in the same place.
 It was educational, frustrating, but ultimately successful.
 This multi-part writeup is in part for my own records, in part for anybody else who may be attempting the same kind of thing, and in part to document some of the general AWS-related lessons I learned or re-learned as I dove head-first into several days of clickops.

-I’m going to get excruciatingly detailed here.
+I’ll occasionally get fairly detailed here.
 When I was looking for online instructions on how to do such a migration I found none, and had to piece it together from lots of sources, My hope is that if anybody is trying to do this, they’ll find some ideas here.
 If I need to do this at some point in the future, I’ll find a starting point.
+I won’t chronicle every experiment and dead-end, but will point it out if I had to try something more than once before I got it right, just so others can hopefully avoid some of the same mistakes.

 Where I started